DaveyJH/ci-portfolio-four/README.md

 for working with this is quite extensive and there are many extensions available to assist with its use.
-Due to the use of `ArrayField`s within the models, I was unable to use the generated `db.sqlite3` instance, that is installed when initialising django, for development.
+Due to the use of `ArrayField`s within the models, I was unable to use the generated `db.sqlite3` instance, that is installed when initialising Django, for development.
 Instead, I used a database hosted on ElephantSQL and successfully transfered the majority of data from that development database into the deployed database hosted on Heroku.